Lent 4 – March 5/6, 2016 – John 6:1-15

 In the Name of Christ the Crucified +

 We are basically midway through Lent – three weeks down, three weeks to go – the midpoint, if you will.
-And so this week we take a pause from texts and lessons that deal intensely and fiercely with sin, and instead we have a Gospel lesson that is about refreshment and being filled and satisfied, all so that we might be prepared to dive on into the rest of Lent.
+And so this week we take a pause from texts and lessons that deal intensely and fiercely with Christ's assault on sin and death, and instead we have a Gospel lesson that is about refreshment and being filled and satisfied, all so that we might be prepared to dive on into the rest of Lent.
 This Sunday in Latin is known as “Laetare” – Rejoice – the first word of our Introit.
 And so today we will see a miracle that will give us cause to rejoice, not only in this miracle itself, but in the greater miracle it points forward to.

 So, what’s the situation?
 Jesus heads off beyond the sea of Galilee, “And a large crowd was following Him, because they saw the signs that He was doing on the sick.”
 Jesus had been healing people – and this was interesting, and so a bunch of people follow Him, even as He goes off into the wild, into the desolate, desert area beyond the sea of Galilee.
 And then we hear this: “Jesus went up on the mountain and there He sat down with His disciples.”
 With this verse, John is telling us that Jesus is going to be teaching us something very important.
 Whenever Jesus goes up on a mountain – there’s going to be some teaching.
 You have the sermon on the Mount, you have the Mount of Transfiguration.
 Teaching happens on mountains.
 And not only that – Jesus sits down.
 Teachers, at this time, always sat down to teach.
 We think of standing up to say something that everyone needs to listen to – just the opposite then.
 You would sit down to teach.
 So here we see in big, bright neon letters that Jesus is going to teach His disciples.
 And He does so in a very Jewish way – He poses them a question.